 This Guide Memo describes medical and other disability-type leaves, and the coordination of these types of leave with University benefit plans.

 Eligible University employees can participate in a variety of family and medical leaves (also known as Family and Medical Leave Act, and referred to in this document as FMLA) and disability benefit plans.
 Policies are described in this document.
-Before you go out, consult your local Human Resources Office and Stanford Benefits or (650) 736-2985, option 4.
+Before you go out, consult with your local Human Resources Office and contact Stanford Benefits.
 Important information regarding the scope and use of the disability benefit plans is included in the relevant plan brochures available on the Stanford Benefits website.

 a.
 Specific Process for a filing a disability claim:

 (1) The employee reports the absence (or planned absence) to his/her immediate supervisor.

 (2) The employee calls Liberty Mutual's toll-free number, (800) 896-9375, or uses http://www.mylibertyconnection.com/ to initiate a claim.
 Liberty Mutual will inform the employee if there are any forms to submit.

 (3) If the employee does not call Liberty Mutual, it is the department's responsibility to notify Liberty Mutual.

 (4) Continue steps per general process for all disabilities in section 1.b.